The Lehigh University Alumni Association (LUAA) Board of Directors carries the torch for Lehigh.

-Tully, of Garden City, New York, is a former nonprofit and health care executive; in recent years, she has devoted herself to volunteer leadership roles in the nonprofit sector.
+Mary Beth Tully ’84 ’21P, of Garden City, New York, is a former nonprofit and health care executive; in recent years, she has devoted herself to volunteer leadership roles in the nonprofit sector.
 She earned her M.P.A. in health policy and administration from the NYU Wagner Graduate School of Public Service in 1987.
 While at Lehigh, she was a member of Alpha Phi sorority.
-As an alumna, she has served as president of the Class of 1984 and Reunion Committee gift chair; is a member of the Asa Packer Society, Tower Society, and Parents' Council; and regularly participates in the First Year Rally.
+As an alumna, she has served as president of the Class of 1984 and Reunion Committee gift chair; is a member of the Asa Packer Society, Tower Society, and Parents' Council; and regularly participates in The Rally.

 In the New York City region, she serves as a board member of the United Hospital Fund, a health policy research and philanthropic organization, and served as a trustee of NYU Winthrop Hospital where she led the Development Steering Committee.
 She is a longtime volunteer with the Junior League of the City of New York and led the organization as its president from 2002-2004.
-Currently, she is board chair of the Alpha Phi Foundation based in Evanston, Illinois, and has served as the lead volunteer alumnae advisor for her sorority's chapter at Hofstra University since 2010.
+Tully recently concluded her term as board chair of the Alpha Phi Foundation based in Evanston, Illinois, and has served as the lead volunteer alumnae advisor for her sorority's chapter at Hofstra University since 2010.
 Her twin daughters, Caroline '21 and Elizabeth '21, are also part of the Lehigh family.

 The LUAA Board Members